vkhv/react-idle/README.md

 Why?
 ----

-When the user is idle you can do things like preload some code-split bundles, download images that haven't been scrolled to, etc.
+When the user is idle you can do things like preload some code-split bundles, download images that haven't been scrolled to, etc. Also useful to automatically log them out of a sensitive website.

 Installation
 ------------